mangelroman/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
-Self-Driving Car Engineer Nanodegree Program
+This is the first project of term 3 in the Self-Driving Car Engineer Nanodegree Program by Udacity.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).